Radiofrequency Ablation

-What is HALO Radiofrequency Ablation (RFA)
+What is HALO Radiofrequency Ablation (RFA)?

-HALO Radiofrequency ablation treatment is a new minimally invasive treatment for Barrett’s oesophagus.
 It has been developed in the last 10 years and was originally developed by a company called BARRX (hence the name).
 It can be used to treat Barrett’s oesophagus with dysplasia.
 It can also be used for Barrett’s oesophagus without dysplasia

-When you should consider having Radiofrequency Ablation Treatment (RFA)
+When you should consider having Radiofrequency Ablation Treatment (RFA)?

-According to the UK National Institute for Health and Clinical Excellence (NICE), RFA should be offered to all patients with high grade dysplasia as a routine treatment.
 For patients with low grade dysplasia or non-dysplastic Barrett’s oesophagus, the evidence to support its use is much less clear.
 In these situations, the treatment should only be done within strict limits (read the NICE guidance).

 For patients with high grade dysplasia, this treatment should only be carried out by experts in centres where large numbers of patients are treated. (see the NICE guidance).
 All our Barrett’s experts work in these specialist centres and are suitably experienced.